Computable randomness and betting for computable probability spaces: Further directions

 Throughout this paper I was working with a.e.~computable objects: a.e.~decidable sets, a.e.~decidable cell decompositions, a.e.~computable morphisms, and Kurtz randomness---which as I showed, can be defined by a.e.~computability.
 Recall a.e.~decidable sets are only sets of $\mu$-continuity, and a.e.~computable morphisms are only a.e.~continuous maps.

 The ``next level'' is to consider the computable Polish spaces of measurable sets and measurable maps.
 The a.e.~decidable sets and a.e.~computable maps are dense in these spaces.
 Hence, in the definitions, one may replace a.e.~decidable sets, a.e.~decidable cell decompositions, a.e.~computable morphisms, and Kurtz randomness with effectively measurable sets, decompositions into effectively measurable cells, effectively measurable measure-preserving maps, and Schnorr randomness.
-(This is closely related to the work of Pathak, Simpson and Rojas \cite{PATHAK}; Miyabe \cite{Miyabe201x}; Hoyrup and Rojas {[}personal communication{]}; and the author on ``Schnorr layerwise-computability'' and convergence for Schnorr randomness.)
+(This is closely related to the work of Pathak, Simpson and Rojas \cite{Pathak:2014fk}; Miyabe \cite{Miyabe:2013uq}; Hoyrup and Rojas {[}personal communication{]}; and the author on ``Schnorr layerwise-computability'' and convergence for Schnorr randomness.)
 Indeed, the results of this paper remain true, even with those changes.
 However, some proofs change and I will give the results in a later paper.

 An even more general extension would be to ignore the metric space structure all together.
-Any standard probability space space can be described uniquely by the measures of an intersection-closed class of sets, or a $\pi$-system, which generates the sigma-algebra of the measure.
+Any standard probability space space can be described uniquely by the measures of an intersection-closed class of sets, or a $\pi$-system, which generates the measure algebra of the measure.
 From this, one can obtain a cell decomposition.
 In the case of a computable probability space (Definition~\ref{def:comp_prob_meas}), each a.e.~decidable generator closed under intersections is a $\pi$-system.
-The definition of computable randomness on such a general space would be the analog of the definition in this paper.
+The definition of computable randomness with respect to such a general space would be the analog of the definition in this paper.

-In particular, this would allow one to define computable randomness on effective topological spaces with measure \cite{Hertling2003}.
+In particular, this would allow one to define computable randomness with respect to effective topological spaces with measure \cite{Hertling2003}.
 In this case the $\pi$-system is the topological basis.
 This also allows one to define Schnorr, Martin-Löf, and weak-2 randomness as well, namely replace, say, $\Sigma_{1}^{0}$ sets in the definition with effective unions of sets in the $\pi$-system.
-This agrees with most definitions of, say, Martin-Löf randomness in the literature. \footnote{There are some authors \cite{Axon2010,Hertling2003} that define Martin-Löf randomness via open covers, even for non-regular topological spaces.
-This will not necessarily produce a measure-one set of random points, where as my method will.
-All these methods agree for spaces with an effective regularity condition. }
+This agrees with most definitions of, say, Martin-Löf randomness in the literature.\footnote{Some authors \cite{Axon2010,Hertling2003} define Martin-Löf randomness via open covers, even for non-regular topological spaces.
+Such definitions have unnatural properties \cite{Miyabe:2014fr}, where as my definition is more natural.
+All these methods agree for spaces with an effective regularity condition.}

 Using $\pi$-systems also allows one to define ``abstract'' measure spaces without points.
 The computable randoms then become ``abstract points'' given by generic ultrafilters on the Boolean algebra of measurable sets \emph{a la} Solovay forcing.